Mmd4LIFE/test/README.md

 # SQLite simple script
-test script have a simple example for SQLite
+db_test script have a simple example for SQLite